Find Affordable College Courses

 Read full report on Communication & Journalism at Brigham Young University - Idaho

-Utah Valley University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism programs.
-UVU is a fairly large public school located in the small city of Orem.
+Utah Valley University did quite well in this year’s ranking of the most popular places for communication and journalism students to get a bachelor’s degree.
+It came in at #6 on the list.
+UVU is a very large public school located in the small city of Orem.

 Women make up 64% of the communication and journalism majors at the school.

 Boise State University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism programs.
-Located in the city of Boise, Boise State is a public college with a very large student population.
+Located in the midsize city of Boise, Boise State is a public school with a very large student population.

 About 60% of the students majoring in communication and journalism at the school are women while 40% are male.

-With a ranking of #8, University of Colorado Denver/Anschutz Medical Campus did quite well on this year’s most popular schools for communication and journalism students working on their bachelor’s degree.
+University of Colorado Denver/Anschutz Medical Campus did quite well in this year’s ranking of the most popular places for communication and journalism students to get a bachelor’s degree.
+It came in at #8 on the list.
 CU Anschutz is a very large public school located in the city of Denver.

 Women make up 72% of the communication and journalism majors at the school.